johnalison/WorkingPhilosophy/Happiness.md

     was all there was ?
 Could you be happy?
 Happy on the journey ?
     Through meditation you can realize that you can.
 You also realize, upon reflection, that this is really all there is.

+- Ambition = tying your well-being to what others say/do.
+Self-indulgence= tying your well-being to things that happend to you.
+Real Mastery = trying it to your own actions.